garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Planning.md

 whether we have the resources

-- establishes a plan for software engineering work; addresses technical tasks, re
+- establishes a plan for software engineering work; addresses technical tasks, resource allocation, cost estimation & work schedule